bitlayer-org/bitlayer-org.github.io/docs/BitVMBridge/FAQ.md

 # FAQ

-## Q: What is the BitVM2 protocol?
-A: [BitVM2](https://bitvm.org/bitvm2) is an innovative protocol that extends Bitcoin’s smart contract capabilities.
-It allows developers to build complex decentralized applications (dApps) on Bitcoin, overcoming the limitations of its native scripting language and unlocking broader use cases.

 ## Q: What is BitVM Bridge?
 A: The BitVM Bridge provides the foundational framework for seamless interaction between users and two smart contracts—one on Bitcoin and the other on a target chain.
 It enables a trust-minimized bridging mechanism that ensures the secure and efficient transfer of Bitcoin (BTC) across blockchain ecosystems, while preserving the integrity of the underlying assets.

+## Q: How does the BitVM Bridge work?
+Bitcoin is locked in a smart contract on the Bitcoin network (Bridge Contract A), which triggers the minting of Peg-BTC on the Ethereum chain.
+When a user wants to withdraw, the Peg-BTC is burned and liquidity is provided by a broker.
+The entire process relies on a fraud-proof mechanism to ensure the security and validity of transactions. <a href='https://blog.bitlayer.org/introducing_bitvm_bridge/' target='_blank'>Learn more.</a>

 ## Q: What are the differences between BitVM Bridge and other bridges?